pyroscope/pyrocore/docs/include-xmlrpc-dialects.rst

     There are compensation mechanisms in both projects, but there are limits to those — scan the respective changelogs for breaking changes.

-    *pyrocore* 0.5 will be the last version to support the old syntax.
+    *pyrocore* 0.5+ will no longer support the old syntax, and thus not work with *rTorrent* 0.8.x versions.
     *rTorrent* 0.9.6 has the old commands disabled by default, and only a special command line switch will enable them again, *for now*.
     Also, this documentation uses the new syntax (mostly).